light-bringer/coding-assignment-test/README.md

 # Requirements
 - The backend of the service can be written in any language of your choice.
 - Implement the above mathematical functions along with basic and relevant tests.
+(Important)
 - Validate input data (Important).
 - Also implement monitoring of your choice that measures and logs the runtime of the different math functions, with some way of accessing/displaying a summary of it.
 - Strive to keep the code clean and well organized.